In theology, blasphemy may refer to the crime of “assuming to oneself the rights or qualities of God.” (From dictionary.com)

 “Christian water baptism is an outward symbol that the one being baptized has made a complete, unreserved, and unconditional dedication through Jesus Christ to do the will of Jehovah God.”

 So, baby baptisms are not allowed by them, as a baby cannot dedicate himself or herself to god.
-However, very young children of Jehovah’s Witnesses are not only baptized into the religion, but JW parents are being counseled more and more to “encourage” their children toward baptism at a young age.
+However, very young children of Jehovah’s Witnesses are not only baptized into the religion, but Jehovah’s Witness parents are being counseled to “encourage” their children toward baptism at a young age.
 How is this a personal dedication to god if you’re only getting baptized to get your parents off your back?

 The other problem with baptizing children this young is that there is no scriptural precedent for this, but there is scriptural precedent for having them wait until they really are adults.
 Jesus himself was 30 when he got baptized, and while religions may debate the reasons for this, note what Jehovah’s Witnesses say about it in the book Insight on the Scriptures, Volume 2: